DavidLXu/DavidLXu.github.io/_posts/2026-06-21-blog-post-pace-sim2real-paper-notes.md

 The single-drive experiments validate that the fitted inertia tracks known analytic changes in load.
 At the full-robot level, Tytan, ANYmal, and Minimal show close real-sim trajectory overlays in in-air replay.
 The fitted simulators generalize across unseen gains and trajectories, which is important because a parameter fit that only memorizes one chirp would be much less useful.

 On the locomotion side, policies are trained in fitted simulation and deployed zero-shot.
-The paper reports deployment across three main platforms and more than ten additional robots.
-It also reports an energy result: ANYmal D reaches full Cost of Transport **1.27**, about **32% lower** than the state-of-the-art ANYmal C reference in the paper's comparison.
-Tytan reaches CoT **0.97** in the same running-track analysis.
+The paper reports deployment across three main platforms and ten additional robots.
+In the 400 m running-track protocol, ANYmal D reaches full Cost of Transport **1.27**, about **32% lower** than the ANYmal C reference in the paper's comparison, with a reported endurance estimate of **4.12 km**.
+Tytan reaches CoT **0.97** and **6.10 km**.
+Dynamic-limit demonstrations include two-legged ANYmal balancing, running near **3 m/s** under a 32 A battery-current limit, and continuous 18 cm stair climbing by the 4 kg Minimal robot.

 I would keep the RL part secondary.
 The more reusable idea is the upstream alignment loop: